Kaynguyen0203/TP-Code/README.md

 - frameOfficeManagerIndividualReport (user can see the domestic and interline reports separately)
 - frameOfficeManagerATSReport (user can choose a date to generate an ATS report)
 - frameOfficeManagerATSReportView (user can see the details of the ATS report)
+- frameSystemAdminReceiveBlanks (user can get blanks from Air Via)

 Office Manager frames (10/10) <br>
 System Admin frames (5/8) <br>